 Markets and Subjects Analyzed

 - Consumer and business mobile voice and data subscribers, ARPU, and revenue forecasts for mobile voice and data services

-- Mobile service plans, including the impact of multidevice/shared data plans versus unlimited plans as well as subsidized device versus equipment installment plans and leasing plans
+- Mobile service plans, including the impact of shared data plans versus unlimited plans as well as subsidized device versus equipment installment plans and leasing plans

 - Analysis of the prepaid and postpaid mobile services market

-- Operator strategies specific to consumer, individual-liable, and corporate-liable subscribers
+- Operator strategies specific to consumer, BYOD, and individual-liable and corporate-liable subscribers

 - Consumer and enterprise mobile preferences and behaviors

 - The impact of fixed wireless access displacement on fixed broadband and the role of Wi-Fi as a cellular offload option

 - Best practices around IoT connectivity management